antonmarin/github-pages/CONTRIBUTING.md

 ## Release

 Use `task release GEM_VERSION=123`.
-It tests building, and replaces GEM_VERSION in Dockerfiles
+It tests building, replaces GEM_VERSION in Dockerfiles, and commit all changes as GEM_VERSION tag.
+Next you can check everything and push using `git push --follow-tags`

 Every push in master releases `latest*` images.
 Every `[0-9]+` tag releases `[tag]*` images.